MISTERNEGATIVE21/Smart_Shoe_Bot/README.md

 2. Configure your Wi-Fi credentials and Telegram BOT_TOKEN in the Arduino sketch.
 3. Connect the necessary sensors to your Arduino board.
 4. Upload the sketch to your ESP32 board.
+5. Install Expo CLI globally using `npm install -g expo-cli`.
+6. Navigate to the mobile app directory and run `npm install` to install dependencies.

 ## Usage